gosexy/gosexy.org/markdown/getting-started/index.md

 */

-// And this is how you do it with gosexy/db:
+// And this is how you could do it with gosexy/db:

 people.Find(
   db.Cond {